uclab-potsdam/unfolding-edges/README.md

 The prototype is based on HTML, CSS, SVG, and JavaScript and uses the the datavisualization library [D3.js](https://github.com/d3/d3).

 ## Installation / Run locally
+*Note: So far, the code and prototypes are not yet optimized for easy re-use and readability.
+We will work on this in the near future.*

 In order to run the prototypes locally, due to security measures of web browsers you need to run a local web server.
 You can use for instace the [npm http-server](https://www.npmjs.com/package/http-server).

 Install: